Do you want to become a freelance editorial professional?

 The SfEP also runs a wide variety of one-day training courses and has a useful page of FAQs about training and qualifications.
 In 2013, the SfEP introduced online training courses for entry level proofreading and grammar.
 You can find out more about the online courses here (click on the ‘Online courses’ tab).

 In addition, the SfEP runs a mentoring scheme for proofreading and copy-editing, but you have to have completed some basic training first.
 More details of the mentoring scheme are here.

-And if you fancy learning how to be a book indexer, the Society of Indexers runs a range of (distance learning) training courses.
+And if you fancy learning how to be a book indexer, the Society of Indexers runs a (distance learning) training course.

 Of course, becoming a qualified professional proofreader or editor and earning a living as a freelance proofreader/editor are two different things.
 To be successful as a freelancer, you’ll also need some business skills.
 As a self-employed person, you will be responsible for your finances (including tax and National Insurance), marketing, client liaison, etc.

 There are other organisations that offer training in the rudiments of running your own business, although working as a freelancer is a little different from running a business with employees and premises.

 In Northern Ireland, the most useful sites to visit to find out more are nibusinessinfo.co.uk, Go For It and Belfast City Business Hub.
 Also check to see if your local council run courses in your area.

 HM Revenue and Customs run webinars and e-learning programmes to provide help and support for small businesses.